Champion-Lab/PrIntMap-R/www/Documentation.md

 To download the PEAKS peptide file from a database search, click on the export tab, and then select the `Peptide CSV` option as shown in the image above.
 If you click `DOWNLOAD BY SAMPLE`, then you will select the `Individual Sample` option in PrIntMap-R. If you select `DOWNLOAD`, then all your samples will be combined into one `.csv` file, and you will select `Combined` in PrIntMap-R. See the `Other Options` section below for more information on `Individual Sample` vs `Combined`.
 LFQ data from PEAKS can also be analyzed.
 All downloaded LFQ data will be in a combined file called `lfq.peptides.csv`, unless you have changed the default file name.

 * __MSFragger:__
-For individual sample files, go into the directory for the sample of interest, and selet the `peptide.tsv` file.
-For Combined files, select `combined_peptide.tsv`.
+For individual sample files, go into the directory for the sample of interest, and select the `peptide.tsv` file.
+For Combined files, select `combined_peptide.tsv` or `combined_modified_peptide.tsv`.
 * __MaxQuant:__
 MaxQuant only has combined files as outputs.
 To find the peptide file, go into the `/combined/txt/` directory in the search output folder, and select the `peptides.txt` file.
 * __MetaMorpheus:__